-The Mid-Infrared Instrument (MIRI, \citealt{Rieke+15,Wright+15,Wright+23}) onboard the JWST is the only instrument that could provide spectroscopic observations of the H$\alpha$ emission line of galaxies at redshift above $\sim$7 \citep{Alvarez-Marquez+19_mrs}, as well as rest-frame optical and near-infrared (near-IR) imaging.
-This paper presents the first detection of the H$\alpha$ emission line and rest-frame optical ($\sim$0.55$\mu$m) imaging of the lensed MACS1149-JD1 galaxy at redshift of 9.11.
+The Mid-Infrared Instrument (MIRI; \citealt{Rieke+15,Wright+15,Wright+23}) on board JWST is the only instrument that can provide spectroscopic observations of the H$\alpha$ emission line of galaxies at redshift above approximately seven \citep{Alvarez-Marquez+19_mrs} as well as rest-frame optical and near-IR imaging.
+This paper presents the first detection of the H$\alpha$ emission line and rest-frame optical ($\sim$0.55$\mu$m) imaging of the lensed MACS1149-JD1 galaxy at a redshift of 9.11.
 Section \ref{Sec:obs_cal} introduces the MIRI observations and calibrations.
-Section \ref{Sect:MIRI_phot_spec} presents the H$\alpha$ spectrum, and the photometry and line flux measurements.
-Section \ref{Sec:results_dis} presents the results and discussions, which includes: the stellar and ionized gas distribution (Sect. \ref{Sec:Stellar_ionized_dist}), the instantaneous star formation rate (Sect. \ref{Sec:SFR}), the ionizing photon production efficiency (Sect. \ref{Sec:ion_phothon_eff}), the equivalent width of H$\alpha$ (Sect. \ref{Sec:EW_Ha}) and its relation with the ionizing photon production efficiency (Sect. \ref{Sec:ew-photon}), and the kinematics of the ionized gas (Sect. \ref{Sect:kinematics}).
-Finally, Section \ref{Sec:conclusion_Summary} gives the summary and conclusion.
-Throughout this paper, we assume a Chabrier initial mass function (IMF, \citealt{Chabrier+03}), and a flat $\Lambda$CDM cosmology with $\Omega_\mathrm{m}$\,=\,0.310, and H$_0$\,=\,67.7\,km\,s$^{-1}$\,Mpc$^{-1}$ \citep{PlanckCollaboration18VI}.
-For this cosmology, 1 arcsec corresponds to 4.522\,kpc at $z$\,=\,9.1092 and the luminosity distance is $D_\mathrm{L}$\,=\,95331.2\,Mpc.
+Section \ref{Sect:MIRI_phot_spec} presents the H$\alpha$ spectrum and the photometry and line flux measurements.
+Section \ref{Sec:results_dis} presents the results and discussion, which includes the stellar and ionized gas distribution (Sect. \ref{Sec:Stellar_ionized_dist}); the instantaneous SFR (Sect. \ref{Sec:SFR}); the ionizing photon production efficiency (Sect. \ref{Sec:ion_phothon_eff}); the equivalent width of H$\alpha$ (Sect. \ref{Sec:EW_Ha}) and its relation with the ionizing photon production efficiency (Sect. \ref{Sec:ew-photon}); and the kinematics of the ionized gas (Sect. \ref{Sect:kinematics}).
+Finally, Section \ref{Sec:conclusion_Summary} gives the summary and conclusions.
+Throughout this paper, we assume a Chabrier initial mass function (IMF; \citealt{Chabrier+03}) and a flat $\Lambda$CDM cosmology with $\Omega_\mathrm{m}$\,=\,0.310 and H$_0$\,=\,67.7\,km\,s$^{-1}$\,Mpc$^{-1}$ \citep{PlanckCollaboration18VI}.
+For this cosmology, 1 arcsec corresponds to 4.522\,kpc at $z$\,=\,9.1092, and the luminosity distance is $D_\mathrm{L}$\,=\,95331.2\,Mpc.
 For these cosmological parameters and redshift, the age of the Universe corresponds to 535\,Myr.
-A magnification factor of 11.5$^{+3.3}_{-3.1}$, mean of seven models \citep{Zheng+17}, is assumed when converting observed into intrinsic fluxes and sizes.
-We use vacuum emission lines wavelengths throughout the paper.
+A magnification factor of 11.5$^{+3.3}_{-3.1}$, mean of seven models \citep{Zheng+17}, was assumed when converting observed fluxes and sizes into intrinsic fluxes and sizes.
+We use vacuum emission line wavelengths throughout the paper.